poojarathore30/GHCI-20_CODEATHON_YounGold_/README.md

-# CHAT APPLICATION USING SOCKET.IO
+# YounGold CHAT APPLICATION USING SOCKET.IO
-Provide solutions for post-COVID-19 life.
+> Provide solutions for post-COVID-19 life.
 A Social networking application to connect all people of different age groups specifically  connecting Young ones with Old ones to solve problems because of which people are stressed and depressed.

 # Prerequisite
 ## Project Local Setup 👩‍💻